Skip to content

 ' reason for needing to use the ConvertStringToBinary() function.

-' It derives the Users' initials from their username based on common naming standards.
+' 2) If that fails, it derives the initials from the logged on username based on

 ' For Example: